AcctPgm/WinManage/README.md

 help with this, but most of them do a lot more than I need, or want.
 Most modern programs resart at their last open position automatically so I don't need my  window location manager to position new windows when programs start or open a new window.
-Rather, if something happens to change that 'breaks' my setup, such as closing a program's windows in the wrong order to move its default position or a pdf coded to move the Acrobat window (imho a pointless 'feature' that shouldn't exist), I just want to be able to restore that one program's window to my preferred location.
+Rather, if something happens that 'breaks' my setup, such as closing a program's windows in the wrong order to move its default position or a pdf coded to move the Acrobat window (imho a pointless 'feature' that shouldn't exist), I just want to be able to restore that one program's window to my preferred location.